f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

 In this lab we will use the :guilabel:`Runner`, introduced in previous labs to complete the onboarding of the Ansible Tower device.
 The onboarding process creates the initial configuration required to start utilizing Ansible Tower with BIG-IP.

 Ansible Tower Overview
 ~~~~~~~~~~~~~~~~~~~~~~

 Before looking at the details of the onboarding process, lets discuss the new
 components Ansible Tower introduces to our toolchain.
-Some of the components are general Ansible terms and
+Some of the components are
+general Ansible terms and
 not specific to Tower.
-As mentioned earlier we will be focusing primarily on the concepts within Tower itself.
+As mentioned earlier we will be focusing primarily on the
+concepts within Tower itself.

 Ansible Tower Term Reference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Inventory:** Device(s) to perform action against.
-In this lab we will be using bigip_a_mgmt as the inventory object.
+In this lab we will be
+  using bigip_a_mgmt as the inventory object.
-- **Playbook:** A group of plays/tasks to be performed against devices within the **Inventory**.
+- **Playbook:** A group of plays/tasks to be performed against devices within
+  the **Inventory**.
 - **Project:** A collection of Ansible **Playbooks** within tower.
-In this lab were are using a **GITHUB Repo** to store the playbooks.
+In this lab
+  were are using a **GIT Repo** to store the playbooks.
 - **Templates:** A template provides the ability supply parameters to a playbook.
   Templates are what will provide the **Abstraction** to
   AS3.
-- **Credentials:** Used to authenticate Tower to the destination device within the **Inventory**.
+- **Credentials:** Used to authenticate Tower to the destination device within
+  the **Inventory**.

 Roll Based Access Control (RBAC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^